 When a line of fit has been drawn on a scatter plot, it is possible to determine how well the line models the data.
 This can be done by analyzing the residuals.
 A residual is the difference between a data point and the line of fit.

-Most graphing calculators have a function called linear regression which can be used to find a precise line of fit, using strict rules.
-This line of fit is then called the line of best fit or the regression line.
+Most graphing calculators have a function called linear regression, which can be used to find a precise line of fit using strict rules.
+This line of fit is then called the line of best fit.
+For example, consider the following data set.

-This gives a number of columns, marked L, L, L etc.
+This gives a number of columns, labeled L1, L2, L3, and so on.

-After entering the values, press the STAT button, then select the menu item CALC to the right.
+After entering the values, press the button and select the menu item

 In this case, the line of best fit is described by the function y=-7.354x+39.506.
 The correlation coefficient r is less than -0.99, indicating a strong negative correlation.
 If r does not appear, press 0, then select

 DiagnosticOn and enable it by pressing twice.
 Once more, find the line of best fit.

 A graphing calculator can also be used to graph the line of best fit.
 After selecting the option

 Press and move to the Y-VARS menu.
 Then, select the option

 Press the button until the parameters are given.
 To graph the scatter plot, first push the buttons and Then, choose one of the plots in the list.
 Select the option